-(viii) Establishing an online account with your local WorkSource office; or
+(viii) Establishing on online job matching account; or

-(ix) Other facilitated services provided or monitored by Work-Source staff or other affiliated agencies and approved by the local WorkSource office.
+(ix) Θ ther facilitated services provided or monitored by WorkSource staff or other affiliated agencies and listed on the department's website at the time the weekly claim was filedapproved by the local WorkSource office.

-(b) For claimants residing in Washington state, an in-person job search activity must be documented in the department's computer system to qualify.
+(b) For claimants residing in Washington state, an inperson job search activity must be documented in the department's computer system to qualify.
 For interstate claimants, the activity must be documented by the equivalent public employment agency in the state in which you reside.